jiumao2/pyDANT/docs/Tutorials.rst

 Understand the output
 -----------------------

-With some intermediate files, the main output file is located in ``kilomatchOutput`` folder, which contains the following important files:
+With some intermediate files, the main output file is located in ``DANT_Output`` folder, which contains the following important files:

 ===========================     =============================               =================
 Field name                      Shape                                       Explanation